 4. Plant-Based Diets: A Universal Source of Spermidine

-Such diets are not only limited to specific cultures or regions but can be adapted universally.
+Such diets are not limited only to specific cultures or regions but can be adapted universally.
 When done correctly, diets provide ample spermidine and other essential nutrients by focusing on whole grains, legumes, nuts, seeds, and a wide range of fruits and vegetables.

-Why Dietary Spermdine Might Not Suffice
+Why Dietary Spermidine Might Not Suffice

 The key question arises: Is eating spermidine-rich foods enough to reap the full benefits of Spermidine, especially for aging?